AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Fury of the Small.*** When you damage a creature with an attack or a spell and the creature's size is larger than yours, you can cause the attack or spell to deal extra damage to the creature.
 The extra damage equals your Proficiency Bonus.
 You can use this trait a number of times equal to your Proficiency Bonus, regaining all expended uses when you finish a Long Rest, and you can use it no more than once per turn.

 ***Explosive Escape.*** You can take the Disengage or Hide Action as a Bonus Action on each of your turns.
-When you take the Disengage Action, you can choose to kick up a cloud of black smoke from your carapice, creating a 5-foot-radius Heavily Obscured area &nbsp;&nbsp;centred on you.
+When you take the Disengage Action, you can choose to kick up a cloud of black smoke from your carapace, creating a 5-foot-radius Heavily Obscured area &nbsp;&nbsp;centred on you.
 This cloud lasts until the &nbsp;&nbsp;end of your next turn.

 {{pageNumber,auto}}
 {{footnote PART 2 | CHARACTER OPTIONS}}